 Will all SIL fonts become axis-based?
 No. Many existing SIL fonts that contain only Regular (or only Regular and Bold) will not change to be axis-based.
 However new fonts that have multiple weights will be axis-based.

 When will projects switch to be axis-based?
 It depends on the project.
 Since this is a major change we intend to only switch this in a major version change (such as v6 to v7).
 For some projects this will be soon.
-For others such as Gentium Plus it may not happen until 2023.
+For others such as Gentium Plus it may not happen until early 2025.

 Will you be adding more weights (such as Light and Black) to existing families?
 In most cases, no. Becoming axis-based does not automatically produce additional weights, especially ones outside the range of existing weights (such as Light and Black).
 We may plan a switch to axis-based to coincide with adding new weights but the two do not need to happen at the same time.